lautarodragan/wookie-movies/README.md

 - Choose easily-understood names over short names, but keep it as short as possible.
 Avoid ambiguous names such as "data".
 - Avoid comments as much as possible.
 They are often a code smell — redundant or indicative of bad naming or code with too many responsibilities.
 Exceptions to this can be unexpected edge cases, behaviours or bugs in libraries/frameworks, non-obvious algorithms or business rules.
 Uncle Bob has an excellent writing on this in his book Clean Code.

+## Testing

+### The Wild West

+Testing web applications is a complicated topic.
+Unlike REST APIs, which have basically been evolving since the times of mainframes, frontend is fairly new.

+Very primitive UI patterns appeared in the 90s, evolved to a decent degree in the 2000s (Windows Forms with .NET was pretty good, for example).
+Websites have existed for a while, but "web applications" are fairly new.
+One of the first "browser applications" was Gmail, released in 2004.
+Still, JS was pretty slow (significantly slower than native languages) until Google introduced V8 in 2008.
+ES5 was born in 2009.
+Decent frameworks like BackboneJS and AngularJS were released in 2010.
+ReactJS, the first truly good frontend framework/library, appeared in 2013. `let`, `const` and arrow functions appeared around 2015.

+This means modern frontend applications have existed for less than 10 years.

+The landscape is still rapidly evolving.
+There is no single bullet-proof approach to testing SPAs.

+### React's Official Recommendations

+ReactJS' docs have [a page dedicated to testing](https://reactjs.org/docs/testing.html).
+In it they recommend two frameworks: Jest and React Testing Library.

+### Enzyme and Shallow Rendering

+Even though this is not included among the official recommendations, Enzynme is a testing framework I liked and the only one I have in-depth experience with.
+I worked with it at Amazon.
+The whole team had a largely positive experience with it.

+I particularly enjoyed **shallow rendering**.
+Used correctly, it was a very powerful too.

+Shallow rendering allows treating components as pure functions that take props and return a list or shallow tree of components, along with their props.
+We can then easily and cheaply write many cases that test variations on the input props and assert on the expected presence of children components and what props they are given.

+**Another significant advantage of testing with shallow rendering is speed.** Mounting a full React tree for each test is usually prohibitive, and sharing the tree between tests can lead to conflicts or race conditions if tests run in parallel.

+State changes cannot be tested and shallow rendering is mocking all child components, and all of this runs in JSDom, not a headless browser, which is not the real environment users will use.
+We obviously need separate tools for these, but there's still great value in enzyme + shallow rendering.

+Unfortunately, Facebook stopped using shallow rendering in their tests and [dropped support for shallow rendering](https://github.com/facebook/react/issues/17321).
+Ownership and responsibility over this codebase was inherited by the Enzyme team, but Enzyme is mostly a team of one.
+One person can't possibly maintain both Enzyme and React's Shallow Renderer.
+The code base has only seen [six commits since March 2020](https://github.com/enzymejs/react-shallow-renderer/graphs/contributors?from=2020-03-22&to=2022-10-22&type=c).

+> I think it’s worth noting that if you can use a project like React Testing Library that doesn’t depend on React internals, it’s generally a good idea.
+At FB we’ve frozen Enzyme tests to stay on an old version of React that won’t be upgraded for this reason, and we banned using it in any new tests.
+> ~ Dan Abramov

+[Time to say goodbye - Enzyme.js](https://www.piotrstaniow.pl/goodbye-enzyme) is a good read that adds more context.

+Facebook itself seems to use shallow rendering in a different approach: [by mocking children components the tested component relies on](https://github.com/facebook/react/pull/16168#issuecomment-518344985).

+It's also worth mentioning that, although ReactJS docs still have [a page for the Shallow Renderer](https://reactjs.org/docs/shallow-renderer.html), this page is outdated.
+I haven't been able to find anything similar in [the new docs](https://beta.reactjs.org/).

+Enzyme can be used for full tree rendering, where no components are mocked, but I wanted to emphasize on shallow rendering.

+So, why mention all of this?
+Enzyme is pretty much dead, but I wanted to make an argument for **testing components with shallow rendering, regardless of the framework used**.

 ## Chosen Libraries and Frameworks

 ### Server Side Rendering and NextJS